Shahid5245/Shahid5245/README.md

-# 💫 About Me:
+# 👋Hi there, I'm Shahid!
-👋Hi there, I'm Shahid!<br>A Software Engineer exploring new technologies and ready to contribute to open-source projects.
+A Software Engineer exploring new technologies and ready to contribute to open-source projects.

 <br>